University of Leicester: Campus

 The main campus is a mile south of the city centre, adjacent to Victoria Park and Wyggeston and Queen Elizabeth I College.
 The skyline of the university is punctuated by three distinctive, towering, buildings from the 1960s: the Department of Engineering, the Attenborough Tower and the Charles Wilson Building.

 Fielding Johnson Building

 The Fielding Johnson Building was designed by William Parsons in a late Georgian provincial style as the Leicestershire and Rutland County Asylum.
 From 1921 the building was home to most of the university departments until purpose-built accommodation was created, and it was renamed the Fielding Johnson Building in 1964.
-It now houses the university's administration offices, the Faculty of Law, faculty of criminology and a lecture theatre.
+It now houses the university's administration offices, Leicester Law School (including the original university library Harry Peach Law Library, the Legal Advice Clinic, moot court), and the university's council chambers.
+The south wing of this building includes the university's Accessibility service for disabled students and access to the Peter Williams lecture theatre and Ogden Lewis Seminar Suite in the lower storeys of the David Wilson main library building.

 Attenborough Tower

 The 18-storey Attenborough Tower is home to the College of Social Sciences and has undergone extensive renovation.

 Engineering Building

 The Engineering Building was the first major building by British architects James Stirling and James Gowan.
 This Grade II* listed building comprises workshops and laboratories at ground level, and a tower containing offices and lecture theatres.